Yes, And?: Background and promotion

 On January 4, 2024, Ariana Grande was photographed in public wearing a custom sweatshirt that read "yes, and?" to tease the lead single's title, which she had previously done for her Sweetener lead single "No Tears Left to Cry" (2018).
 Grande later officially announced the song via her social media.
 Jem Aswad of Variety opined that the phrase "yes, and?" was a successor to "thank u, next", the title of her fifth studio album (2019) and its lead single (2018).
-Grande revealed that she chose to release "Yes, And?" as the lead single of her seventh studio album Eternal Sunshine because she saw it as "an all-encompassing, like, 'What the f---?'", and "it [gave] us a lot of a place to go".
+Grande revealed that she chose to release "Yes, And?" as the lead single of her seventh studio album, Eternal Sunshine, because she saw it as "an all-encompassing, like, 'What the f---?'", and "it [gave] us a lot of a place to go".
 She said: "it's kind of like the 'Thank U, Next' formula [...] 'cause it's like, 'Thank U, Next' came first because it had to".

 Links to pre-save "Yes, And?" on streaming platforms and pre-order the 7-inch vinyl and CD single were first shared on the Sweetener Instagram page.
 Additionally, the track was issued via cassette.
 14 iterations of the song were made available for digital download and on streaming services: its original version, an edit, an extended mix, an a cappella version and slowed and sped up mixes, each in clean and explicit options, as well instrumental and extended mix instrumental versions.
 On February 16, 2024, a remix with American singer Mariah Carey was released.
 Three more remixes of the song by The Blessed Madonna's Godsquad, Jonas Blue, and Felix Jaehn, respectively, followed on February 20, 2024.
+On January 2, 2026, the single was released as a Target exclusive 4-inch vinyl.